DDQXZcp/CampusRide-ANU/README.md

   - Manual dispatch

 **What it does:**
-1. Builds React frontend using `vite build`
+1. Builds React frontend using `yarn build`
-2. Deploys/updates CloudFormation stack `Herman-GradTrack-Frontend`
+2. Deploys/updates CloudFormation stack `CampusRide-Frontend`
 3. Uploads built files to the S3 bucket
 4. Invalidates CloudFront cache to serve new files immediately